SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/cyclesequencing_plates.rst

 * Select "cycle sequencing" from the drop-down menu for plate type.
 A cycle sequencing plate, similar to a PCR plate, will be generated.
 * Cycle sequencing plates can be edited in the same manner as PCR plates are edited using the "Edit Wells" window.
 * As described for PCR plates, set the thermocycling profile, reaction cocktail, primer, date etc.
+* Also set the direction as Forward or Reverse.
+* If your cycle sequencing plate contains reactions for both directions, then highlight the forward reactions, click on "Edit Selected Wells" and set the direction and primer.
+Do the same for the remaining reactions in the opposite direction.
 * Save plate once complete.

-Attaching raw traces to a Cycle sequencing Plate
+Attaching raw traces to a cycle sequencing plate
 -----------------------------------------------

 Once cycle sequencing is complete, the raw trace files can be uploaded to the corresponding cycle sequencing plate or set of reactions.